bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 It must be standard in other way.
 And this limits the number of outputs that such transaction might have.
 Therefore, it limits the number of so-called hanging HTLCs or in-flight HTLCs that the Lightning channel can have at any one time.
-And there is only, I'm not sure I remember the exact number, but on the order of 500 something or 400 something...
+And there is only 483 in-flight payments.

 ## The limit on in-flight payments

- 483 in-flight payments.

 Mark Erhardt: 00:36:10

 Is that really limited because of the standardness of transactions?
 Because transactions are standard up to 100,000 Vbytes.
 So 483 outputs shouldn't be that large.

 Sergei Tikhomirov: 00:36:22